hackjunction/JunctionApp/frontend/src/pages/_dashboard/slug/reviewing/instructions-online.md

 ### Reviewing quota

-To ensure quality results, each participant should review at least 5 other projects.
-However, since reviewing other projects is a lot of fun, you're free to keep going until you've reviewed all of the other projects.
+To ensure quality results, each participant should review as many projects they can.
 If your team does not participate in reviewing other projects, we reserve the right to apply a small penalty to your team's score.

 ### To recap: